intentframe/intentframe/docs/why_llm_guarding_llm.md

-> Q: so llm guarding llm guarding works and is different , because the second llm has different context and has request related rich signals/context/exposure about tool call independent of what caller llm has, which can provide security and enforcement
+> Q: So llm guarding llm guarding works and is different , because the second llm has different context and has request related rich signals/context/exposure about tool call independent of what caller llm has, which can provide security and enforcement

 Yes.
 Exactly.
 You have just articulated the core thesis of IntentFrame in one sentence.